 Do Saxo Markets and Trading 212 offer cryptocurrency?

-Our testing concluded that Saxo Markets is better for research than Trading 212.
-Saxo Markets offers more research options, including research reports, articles, and analyst ratings.
+Our testing concluded that the website of Saxo Markets is better than the website of Trading 212.
+Saxo Markets offers more functionality, is cleanly designed, and is, overall, easier to use for beginners and casual investors.

-To compare the trading platforms of both Saxo Markets and Trading 212, we tested each broker's website, trading platform, trading tools and stock trading app.
-All features compared, our analysis finds that Saxo Markets offers a better share dealing platform and Saxo Markets offers a better stock app for mobile trading.
+To compare the trading platforms of both Saxo Markets and Trading 212, we tested each broker's stock trading app.
+All features compared, our analysis finds that Saxo Markets offers a better mobile app.
+Dive deeper: Best Stock Trading Apps UK.

 Do Saxo Markets and Trading 212 offer educational resources?

 Educational offerings are of particular importance to those who are newer to investing, and we examine the availability of several different types of educational materials in our analysis.
-Our research finds that Saxo Markets offers traders access to Client Webinars, Client Webinars (Archived) and Education (Share Trading), while Trading 212 offers access to Education (Share Trading).
-Neither have Education (Funds) and Education (Retirement).
+Our research finds that Saxo Markets offers traders access to Client Webinars and Client Webinars (Archived), while Trading 212 offers access to Education (Share Trading) and Education (Funds).
+Neither have Education (Retirement).